Socially responsible marketing: Overview

-Socially Responsible Marketing and Ethics
+Ethics

 Social responsibility in marketing is often discussed with ethics.
-The difference between the two is that what’s considered ethical in terms of business, society and individually may not be the same thing––nor do all business actions necessarily have to be socially responsible in order to be considered ethical.
+The difference between the two is that what is considered ethical in terms of business, society and individually may not be the same thing––nor do all business actions necessarily have to be socially responsible in order to be considered ethical.
 Some viewpoints of socially responsible behavior espouse that the qualifying marketing actions not simply meet the minimum ethical guidelines of business, but voluntarily exceed them.

 The Advertising Standards Authority in the UK has laid down some rules which suggest that all marketing communication should be socially responsible.
 Therefore any content which is irresponsible or incites such behaviour from the audience can be brought to the concern of the Authority.
 A variety of topics such as alcohol, violence, objectification, body image, drugs, tobacco, etc fall under the socially irresponsible category when used inappropriately by the marketer.

-As a Response to Mainstream Marketing
+As a response to mainstream marketing

 Socially responsible marketing emerged as a response to questionable marketing practices that have adverse effects on society.
 The major economic criticisms that the conventional private marketing system receives from are as follows: